PauseAI/pauseai-website/src/posts/psychology-of-x-risk.md

 ## Difficult to bring up

 X-risk is a difficult topic to bring up in conversation, especially if you are a politician.
-People may think you are crazy, and you may not feal comfortable talking about this complex topic yourself.
+People may think you are crazy, and you may not feel comfortable talking about this complex topic yourself.

 ### Fear of being ridiculed